Oxfordshire: Gleaming Spires, The Thames and Henley

 Inspector Morse

-Colin actually studied at Cambridge but said he and Morse shared a love of Wagner, beer and crosswords.
+Inspector Endeavour Morse was the popular Oxford-based detective, created by Colin Dexter (who actually studied at Cambridge), though he and Morse shared a love of Wagner, beer and crosswords.
+The series first aired in 1987, running for 30 episodes until 2000.

-Handsome John Thaw looked older than he was due to his white hair (he was 44 when filming began, and only 60 when he died).
+Handsome John Thaw (who played Morse) looked older than he was, due to his white hair.
+He was just 44 when filming began, and only 60 when he died.
+When the series ended, he refused the offer of the red jaguar, saying it ‘was terrible to drive’.

 The Oxford-Cambridge Boat Race